+- Corporate bond issuers: the Sub-Fund shall exclude all of the following companies from its eligible universe: - Companies involved in any activities related to controversial weapons;

+- Companies with important revenue generated from services/products which are oriented toward armaments or warfare:

+- Companies involved in the cultivation and production of tobacco;

 - a.
-Corporate bond issuers: the Sub-Fund shall exclude all of the following companies from its eligible universe: - Companies involved in any activities related to controversial weapons; - Companies with important revenue generated from services/products which are oriented toward armaments or warfare; - Companies involved in the cultivation and production of tobacco; - Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises; - Companies whose main business activity is carried out in controversial sectors such as coal, unconventional oil and gas, adult entertainment, and gambling are not investible. - b.
+Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises; Companies whose main business activity is carried out in any of the following business areas: adult entertainment, gambling, coal, exploration and production of unconventional oil & gas extraction.
 Sovereign issuers: countries that apply the death penalty are excluded; in case of a Federation, the exclusion is implemented only to the individual Federal State that applies the death penalty.
 Additionally government bonds are allowed if they are issued by countries with a low corruption and ML/TF risk rating.
-Government bonds issued by country with higher corruption and ML/TF risk are identified by either of the following: - FATF High Risk and monitored jurisdictions - EU, UN and OFAC Sanctions - Corruption Perception Index (CPI) - Know Your Country data (KYC)
+Government bonds issued by country with higher corruption and ML/TF risk are identified by either of the following:

+- FATF High Risk and monitored jurisdictions

+- EU, UN and OFAC Sanctions

+- Corruption Perception Index (CPI)

+- Know Your Country data (KYC)